aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/primitive-3d-models/building-primitive-3d-models/_index.md

     answer: Visit the [Aspose.3D Forum](https://forum.aspose.com/c/3d/18) for community support and discussions.
   - question: Can I try Aspose.3D before purchasing?
-    answer: Yes, you can explore a [free trial](https://releases.aspose.com/) before making a purchase decision.
+    answer: Yes, you can explore a [Aspose.3D free trial](https://releases.aspose.com/) before making a purchase decision.
   - question: How do I obtain a temporary license for Aspose.3D?
-    answer: You can obtain a [temporary license](https://purchase.aspose.com/temporary-license/) for Aspose.3D through the website.
+    answer: You can obtain a [Aspose.3D temporary license](https://purchase.aspose.com/temporary-license/) for Aspose.3D through the website.
 ---